Peugeot V10: Formula One A4/A6 engine

 Peugeot decided to switch to Formula One, using the same 3.5L V10 from the 905 that was easily adjusted to F1 regulations.
 In 1994, Peugeot debuted as an engine supplier with the McLaren team.
 The Peugeot A4 V10, used by the McLaren Formula One team in 1994, initially developed 700 PS at 14,250 rpm.
 It was later further developed into the A6, which produced even more power; developing 760 PS at 14,500 rpm.
 Peugeot remained in F1 until the end of the 2000 season, when, after little success, they decided to focus and concentrate their efforts on the World Rally Championship.
+Teams using Peugeot's V10 engine scored a total of 14 podium finishes, with 9 third places, and 5 second places, but never managed to win a race.